ckeditor/ckeditor4-docs/guides/dev/framed/README.md

 # Framed Editing

 Framed Editing is the most common way to use CKEditor.
-It is usually represented by a toolbar and a editing area placed on a specific position in the page.
+In this usage scenario the editor is usually represented by a toolbar and an editing area placed in a specific position on the page.

-After [loading the CKEditor script](#!/guide/dev_ckeditor_js_load), you'll be ready to create your editors.
+After [loading the CKEditor script](#!/guide/dev_ckeditor_js_load) you will be ready to create your editor instances.

 ## Creating a Framed Editor

-On Framed Editing, CKEditor works just like a `textarea` element in your page.
-The editor offers a user interface to easily write, format, and work with rich text, but the same thing could be achieved (though not that easily) with a `<textarea>` element, requiring the user to type HTML code inside.
+In Framed Editing, CKEditor works just like a `<textarea>` element on your page.
+The editor offers a user interface to write, format, and work with rich text in a hassle-free manner, but the same content could be added (though not that easily) through a `<textarea>` element, requiring the user to type HTML code inside.

-As a matter of fact, CKEditor uses the `textarea` to transfer its data to the server.
-The `textarea` element is invisible to the end user.
+As a matter of fact, CKEditor uses the `<textarea>` element to transfer its data to the server.
+The `<textarea>` element is invisible to the end user.
 In order to create an editor instance, you must first add a `<textarea>` element to the source code of your HTML page:

 	<textarea name="editor1">&lt;p&gt;Initial value.&lt;/p&gt;</textarea>

 Note that if you want to load data into the editor, for example from a database, you need to put that data inside the `<textarea>` element, just like the HTML-encoded `<p>` element in the example above.
-In this case the textarea element was named `editor1`.
+In this case the `<textarea>` element was named `editor1`.
 This name can be used in the server-side code later, when receiving the posted data.

-After the textarea element is inserted, you can use the [CKEditor JavaScript API](!#/api) to replace this HTML element with an editor instance.
-A simple CKEDITOR.replace method call is needed for that:
+After the `<textarea>` element is inserted, you can use the [CKEditor JavaScript API](#!/api) to replace this HTML element with an editor instance.
+A simple CKEDITOR.replace method call will be enough to achieve that:

 	<script>
 		CKEDITOR.replace( 'editor1' );
 	</script>

 This script block must be included at any point after the `<textarea>` tag in the source code of the page.
-You can also call the replace function inside the `<head>` section, but in this case you will need to listen for the `window.onload` event:
+You can also call the CKEDITOR.replace method inside the `<head>` section, but in this case you will need to listen for the `window.onload` event:

 	<script>
 		window.onload = function() {